-- 8.1 Player Accounts.
-The following requirements shall be met in connection with any Cashless Transaction System: - 8.1.1 All player account information must be stored on at least two separate non-volatile media; - 8.1.2 An audit file must be kept of all financial transactions against the account.
-This file must be stored in at least two separate non-volatile media, and be accessible for purposes of audit and dispute resolution to authorized individuals; this file must be available on-line for a minimum of 30 days, after which it must be available off-line for a minimum of 180 days; - 8.1.3 Access controls must be in place to guarantee that unauthorized individuals will not have access to account information or history; - 8.1.4 Passwords or personal identification numbers (PINs), if used, must be protected from unauthorized access; - 8.1.5 All means for communicating information within the system shall conform to the protocol standards set forth in Section 9.3; - 8.1.6 Player accounts shall follow accounting procedures which are designed to verify and protect the accurate recording of all player transactions;
+- 8.1 Player Information.
+The following requirements shall be met in connection with any Cashless Transaction System: - 8.1.1 All player information must be stored on at least two separate non-volatile media; - 8.1.2 An audit file must be kept of all player financial transactions.
+This file must be stored in at least two separate non-volatile media, and be accessible for purposes of audit and dispute resolution to authorized individuals; this file must be available on-line for a minimum of 30 days, after which it must be available off-line for a minimum of 180 days; - 8.1.3 Physical and operational controls must be used to protect player information from tampering or unauthorized access; - 8.1.4 Passwords or personal identification numbers (PINs), if used, must be protected from unauthorized access; - 8.1.5 All means for communicating information within the system shall conform to the protocol standards set forth in Section 9.3; - 8.1.6 All player information shall be accurately recorded and such recording protected by the system;

-- 8.1.7 Any card or other tangible instrument issued to a player for the purpose of using the Cashless Transaction System shall bear on its face a control or inventory number unique to that instrument

-- 8.1.8 Encoded bearer instruments printed or magnetic may include coupons and other items distributed or sold for game play, promotional, advertising or other purposes, but may not include cash.
+- 8.1.7 Any card or other tangible instrument issued to a player for the purpose of using the Cashless Transaction System shall bear on its face a control or inventory number unique to that instrument; - 8.1.8 Encoded bearer instruments printed or magnetic may include coupons and other items distributed or sold for game play, promotional, advertising or other purposes, but may not include cash.
 Such instruments must be in electronically readable form in addition to having unique identification information printed on the instrument face.
-The daily and monthly reporting must include with respect to such instruments:

-- a.
-Cash converted to Game Play Credits;

-- b.
-Outstanding unredeemed balance;

-- c.
-Game Play Credits converted to cash;

-- d.
-Game Play Credits wagered; and

-- e.
-Game Play Credits won.

-- 8.1.9 All customer accounts or instruments must have a redemption period of at least 14 days.

-- 8.2 Smart Cards.
-Any "smart card" (i.e., a card generally made of plastic with a computer chip imbedded in it) system which the Tribe intends to implement as part of the Cashless Transaction System shall be tested by the Gaming Test Laboratory to ensure the integrity of player funds, following the standards applicable to system accounts set forth in Section 8.1.
+The daily and monthly reporting must include with respect to such instruments: - a.
+Cash converted to value in the cashless system; - b.
+Outstanding unredeemed balance; - c.
+Value in the cashless system converted to cash; - d.
+Amount wagered; and - e.
+Amount won. - 8.1.9 Redemption periods, if any, shall be posted or otherwise disclosed to all players. - 8.1.10 Vouchers must bear on the face, in addition to the unique serial number, the following: - a.
+Time/Date printed; - b.
+Unique identification from which it was printed; and - c.
+Value of voucher. - 8.2 Smart Cards.
+Any "smart card" (i.e., a card generally made of plastic with a computer chip imbedded in it) system which the Tribe intends to implement as part of the Cashless Transaction System shall be tested by the Gaming Test Laboratory to ensure the integrity of player funds, following the standards applicable to player information set forth in Section 8.1.
 Any smart card must store on the card or on the system using the card an audit trail of the last ten (10) transactions involving the use of the card.
-Each transaction record must include, at a minimum, the type of transaction, the amount of the transaction, the date of the

-transaction, the time of the transaction, and the identification of the Player Terminal or cashier terminal or other points of cash exchange where the transaction occurred.
+Each transaction record must include, at a minimum, the type of transaction, the amount of the transaction, the date of the transaction, the time of the transaction, and the identification of the Player Terminal or cashier terminal or other points of cash exchange where the transaction occurred.
 The minimum daily and monthly reporting for smart card activity must include: